BurntSushi/blog/content/about.md

 ### Contact

-I currently live with my girlfriend, Kaitlyn Brady, in Westborough, MA.
+I currently live with my fiance, Kaitlyn Brady, in Westborough, MA.

 If you wish to contact me, you may email me:
 ![Andrew Gallant's email address](/images/gmail.png)